ST-LHR/task-manager/README.md

 Todo App
-This is a simple Todo List application built using React.js and Material-UI for styling.
+This is a simple Todo List application built using React.js and Material-UI and tailwindsCss for styling and responsive.

 core Features are :